CenterForSpatialResearch/methods-in-spatial-research-fa2021/tutorials/tutorial05.md

 ![download]

-13. a zip files will download, unzip it, and save in the working directory you are using for your project.
+13. a compressed file (a file with one of these extensions `.zip` or `.tar.gz`) will download, unzip it and save in the working directory you are using for your project.
+(If you need help on how to unzip a file see wikihow [here](https://www.wikihow.com/Unzip-a-File)).

 ## Creating False Color Composites